pratiqdev/nestore-beta/_notes/notes.md

 - what if localStorage and db are desynced

+---

+A simple key-value store with a powerful event interface for accessing, monitoring and updating values.

+Setup is easy - just create, and export your store!

 # Readme - cool stuff to note in the readme intro section

 > **Inspired by Zustand**
 > An exploration of event based datastore management for JavaScript/TypeScript applications.
 > API inspired by the vanilla implementation of [Zustand](https://github.com/pmndrs/zustand)

-- Flux-like store architecture with decentralized dispatcher
-- Flux-like store

-- Key:value store
-- Easy access to deeply nested state
+## Easy to access, monitor and update deeply nested state
-- Listen for changes to the store with EE2 event methods
+## Listen for changes to the store with EE2 event methods
-- Extend nestore with custom adapters (or use the included persist / mongo adapters)
+## Extend nestore with custom adapters (or use the included persist / mongo adapters)
-- Use zustand-style in-store setters for easy to manage logic
+## Use in-store setters for easy to manage logic
--